Mads Krügger: The Dynasty (2019–2020)

 Waters made his Major League Wrestling (MLW) debut at the Blood and Thunder event on November 9, 2019.
 He made his televised debut in MLW on the December 7 episode of Fusion as Alexander Hammerstone's newest gift to The Dynasty under the ring name Grogan as a participant in a battle royal.
 He won the battle royal by lastly eliminating Timothy Thatcher.
 Grogan only appeared once beside Dynasty member MJF in a backstage interview with Alicia Atout on the January 25 episode of Fusion.
 On the February 15 episode of Fusion, Grogan betrayed Dynasty by allowing Dynasty's rival Mance Warner entry into the arena after Warner bribed Grogan by offering him beers and a date with a dancer.
 This allowed Warner to interfere and prevent Hammerstone from helping MJF and Richard Holliday in winning the MLW World Tag Team Championship from Marshall and Ross Von Erich.
-This led to Grogan officially leaving Dynasty and turning into a fan favorite and reverted to his original ring name Logan Creed.
+This led to Grogan officially leaving Dynasty and turning into a fan favorite as he reverted to his original ring name Logan Creed.

 Creed competed in his first singles match on the following week's episode of Fusion by defeating enhancement talent Moonshine Mantell.
 On the February 29 episode of Fusion, Creed teamed with Mance Warner and Savio Vega against Dynasty's Alexander Hammerstone, Gino Medina and Richard Holliday in a six-man tag team match, which Creed's team lost.
-Creed then did not compete in MLW as MLW went on a hiatus due to the COVID-19 pandemic.
+This was his last match with MLW before the company went on hiatus due to the COVID-19 pandemic.